OpenAB/openab.github.io/benchmarks/simulators/index.md

 # Simulators

-The following list of simulators are for the distributed and parallel simulation of multi agent systems models.
-They are the current reference simulators required for the [submission processes](../submission/) of benchmark models.
+The following list of simulators are suitable for the distributed and parallel simulation of multi agent systems models.
+They are the current recommended reference simulators required for the [submission processes](../submission/) of benchmark models.
 If you would link to submit your simulator to this list of reference simulators then please [contact us](../../contact/).

 <table class="decoratedtable">
 	<tr>